parabirb/wrongthink/README.md

 ## how are things derived
 ### fingerprint
-the fingerprint used for connection is derived from the SHA-512 hash of the public key. the fingerprint is converted into 4 words (with a word list of 256 words), allowing for 4294967296 (2^32) combinations.
+the fingerprint used for connection is derived from the SHA-512 hash of the public key. the fingerprint is converted into 8 words (with a word list of 256 words), allowing for 2^64 combinations. this makes it somewhat suitable for identity verification but **it is not recommended unless security is not a concern**.
 ### safety number
 the safety number is derived from `SHA512(xPublic + yPublic)`, where both keys are the identity keys of the peers. the hash is converted to 16 words (with a word list of 256 words), allowing for 128 bits of security. the order of the fingerprints is determined by the first byte of the public identity keys.